 As a current EAA member pilot participating in the Young Eagles® program, you personally are eligible for up to $1 million of excess passenger liability insurance coverage, if you carry a minimum of $100,000 per passenger liability insurance.

-This coverage is automatically in place when flying passengers in either program, as long as the official program waiver/hold harmless is used.
+This coverage is automatically in place when flying passengers as long as the official program waiver/hold harmless is used.

 In addition to these requirements, you must also meet the current Federal Aviation Regulations for the pilot certificate you hold.